RansadiDeAlwis/BrewGrade/README.md

    ```

 2.Navigate using the sidebar:
--Home: View the welcome message and usage guide.
+- Home: View the welcome message and usage guide.
--About: Learn more about the project.
+- About: Learn more about the project.
--Tea Grading: Upload an image and click "Predict" to see the grade.
+- Tea Grading: Upload an image and click "Predict" to see the grade.

 3. Upload a clear, well-lit tea leaf image for best results.